Richardaeld/Fat_Racoon_Kitchen/README.md

         + Tested in portrait, which is tablet responsiveness level.

 ### Developer Testing Methods
-+ Every test of **Developer Tests** was preformed on the above listed systems and the specified screen orientation.
++ Every test of **Developer Tests** was performed on the above listed systems and the specified screen orientation.
 + The tester will perform each test of **Developer Tests** three times:
     + Once in landscape.
     + Once in portrait.
     + Once with random moments of spam clicking and switching between landscape/portrait.
-This final test is critical to insure tablet and mobile users have an enjoyable experience.
+This final test is critical to ensure tablet and mobile users have an enjoyable experience.

 ## Developer Tests
 ### Testing Random Recipe

 ---

-#### Tests User Story
+#### User Story
 + I want to find a recipe for dinner. <!-- Testing Random Recipe -->

 #### Expectation(s):
 1. The recipe displayed in random recipe is actually random.
 1. The random recipe's banner functions correctly.
 1. The page content fills appropriately and doesn't spill out beyond obvious borders.
-1. The page content doesn't overlap and is easily read.
+1. The page content doesn't overlap and is easy to read.

 #### Assumption(s):
 1. The tester will keep performing this test until they see a classic banner, a favorite banner, and a favorite/classic banner.